wpmudev/qa/readme.txt

 = 1.1.5 =
 * Fixed: Q&amp;A - not HTTPS / SSL compatible
 * Fixed: Only Super Admin sees the settings menu in Q&amp;A plugin
+* Fixed: Moderation plugin works with Questions but not Answers in Q&amp;A plugin

 = 1.1.4 =
 * Fixed: Nothing shows up in my settings tab